-Washington law prohibits you from possessing a firearm if you have been involuntarily committed to a mental health facility or you were found to be incompetent to stand trial.
+Under Washington law, you cannot possess a firearm if you have been involuntarily committed to a mental health facility or you were found incompetent to stand trial.

-Under RCW 9.41.047, however, you can restore your state firearm rights if you can prove by a preponderance of the evidence the following:
+But this is not necessarily a permanent ban.
+Under RCW 9.41.047, you can restore your firearm rights if you can prove the following by a preponderance of the evidence:

 - You are no longer required to participate in court-ordered mental health treatment